robertdavidrowland/pricebasket/README.md

 Total: £3.00
 ```

-If no special offers are applicable the code should output:
+If no special offers are applicable the output will be:

 ```
 Subtotal: £1.30